 Handwriting is a physical activity that involves movement and recognition skills that need to be learnt and become part of the automatic cognitive skill set of our pupils.
 To achieve this, we have chosen the Kinetic Letters handwriting programme.
 The programme has four threads.

 - Making bodies stronger

 - Holding the pencil (for speed, comfort and legibility)

 Spelling, Punctuation and Grammar (SPaG)

-Spelling is taught through the Read Write Inc. phonics and then, through the spelling scheme - each week teaches a focused spelling patterns in each year group.
+Spelling is taught through the Read Write Inc. Phonics and then, through the RWI Spelling scheme - each week teaches a focused spelling patterns in each year group.
 In addition to this, the Fast Spelling approach is used as a tool to secure foundational skills in spelling.